 Animals As of July 1, 2013 ThinkQuest has been discontinued.
 We would like to thank everyone for being a part of the ThinkQuest global community: Students - For your limitless creativity and innovation, which inspires us all.
 Create Easybib Account Instructions One account.
 All of Google.
 Sign in to continue to Docs

 Animals The Animal Kingdom The animal kingdom is huge.
 It contains more than a million species.
 Most are small - much smaller than your eyes can see.
 Food Chain - Kid's Corner The Food Chain Every living thing needs energy in order to live.
 Everytime animals do something (run, jump) they use energy to do so.
 Animals get energy from the food they eat, and all living things get energy from food.
 Plants use sunlight, water and nutrients to get energy (in a process called photosynthesis).
 Energy is necessary for living beings to grow.
-Endangered Animals of the World - Endangered Animals Greater Horseshoe Bat: Rhinolophus ferrumequinum IUCN Status: least concern Population trend: decreasing There are eighteen species of bat in Britain and all of them are endangered.